srdusr/dotfiles-alt/README.md

 $ sudo mysql
 ```
 ##### Android Studio/SDK
-NOTE: Make sure to properly set the Java environment (either 8 or 10) otherwise android-studio will not start.
-NOTE: Android Studio is an Integrated Development Environment (IDE) that provides a comprehensive set of tools for Android app development.
+> NOTE: Android Studio is an Integrated Development Environment (IDE) that provides a comprehensive set of tools for Android app development.
 It includes the Android SDK (Software Development Kit), which consists of various libraries, tools, and system images necessary for developing Android applications.

-The Android SDK can be installed separately without Android Studio, allowing you to use alternative text editors or IDEs for development.
+> The Android SDK can be installed separately without Android Studio, allowing you to use alternative text editors or IDEs for development.
 However, Android Studio provides a more streamlined and feature-rich development experience.

+> Make sure to properly set the Java environment (either 8 or 10, eg., java-8-openjdk) otherwise android-studio will not start.

-- If Android Studio shows up as a blank window try exporting `_JAVA_AWT_WM_NONREPARENTING=1`.
+> If Android Studio shows up as a blank window try exporting `_JAVA_AWT_WM_NONREPARENTING=1`.
 - Install android studio either through tarball or available package manager
   - Tarball
   ```bash